-Are assemblages are still characterized by the same dominant species?
+(1) Are TFM assemblages continuously characterized by the same dominant species?
 In the absence of significant environmental disturbance, I expect the same species to dominate each assemblage as identified by Bradfield & Porter (1982).

-Is diversity stable within and between assemblage types over time?
+(2) Is species abundance stable within and between assemblage types over time?
 I expect community-wide diversity to be more stable than diversity within each assemblage type.

-What is the total turnover within each assemblage, and which species gained or lost are driving changes within each assemblage’s diversity?
-I expect greater invasive species abundance (or greater number of species lost) in assemblages that experience greater turnover.
+(3) What is the total turnover within each assemblage, and which species gained or lost are driving changes within each assemblage?
+I expect greater invasive species abundance (or greater number of species lost) will be evident in assemblages that experience greater total turnover.

 Methods

-Site context
+Physical & ecological context